Skip These Fibers & you'll Feel the Consequences!

 This article is dedicated to:

-However, if you’re not including certain key foods, these eating patterns can backfire—leading to digestive issues, fatigue, poor mental health, and even weight gain (4,5).
+However, if you’re not including certain key foods, these eating patterns can backfire over time—leading to digestive issues, fatigue, poor mental health, and even weight gain (4,5).

 At first, these issues may not surface, but prolonged adherence to these diets without specific nutrients (keep reading for details) increases the risk of many adverse health effects (4,5).